CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=CR, answer=[tests/DataObjects/IncorrectForeachStatement.php], filename=[connection.php,student.php]

-Correct the code so that it outputs the strings `Successfully connected to the database.` and `1JohnSmith1999-02-10Male 2SamanthaDanes1999-10-12Female `.
+Correct the code so that it outputs `Successfully connected to the database.`, `1 John Smith 1999-02-10 Male`, and `2 Samantha Danes 1999-10-12 Female` in separate lines.

 ```php
 // connection.php